JaleesMoeen/StrokeScope_EDA/README.md

 - Gender does not appear to be a significant predictor of stroke risk in this dataset.

+- As females have slightly high occurence of stroke with 2.4% whereas the males are only 1.8%.

-- The marital status shows a high stroke percentage with individals who are married than the unmarried patients.
+- The marital status shows a high stroke percentage in married individuals i.e. 3.8% whereas the unmarried patients have only 0.5% occurence in stroke.

-- Exploring the work type, it strongly shows that the 'private' job holders are at a high risk of stroke than the other work categories.
+- Exploring the work type, it strongly shows that the 'private' job holders are at a high risk of stroke with 2.6% than the other work categories less than 1%.

-- Residence factor does not have any significant impact for the incodence of stroke.
+- Residence factor does not have any significant impact for the occurence of stroke as the number is only about 2%.

-- There is a some correlation between BMI and stroke risk, particularly in obese individuals.
+- There is a poor correlation between BMI and stroke risk, particularly in obese individuals with all values of 'r' close to 0.

 ### 6.2 Observations Analysis Summary